vsihlab/eda/README.txt

     Other folks are free to fork the repository, of course!

     --Detailed Instructions--
-    To switch your local repository to the latest release branch, type in the Git Bash (while in the repository): git checkout master
+    To switch your local repository to any given branch, use the "git checkout" command in the Git Bash (while in the repository).
+    For example, to switch to the latest release ("master" branch), type: git checkout master
-    Whereas to switch to the active development branch, type: git checkout develop
+    Whereas to switch to the active development branch ("develop"), type: git checkout develop
     To create and switch to your own working branch off develop, type: git checkout -b [yourname]_working_branch develop